-As previously stated if your bankruptcy case is dismissed with prejudice it can mean that you can't file again for specified period of time or that when you do file again certain debts cannot be eliminated by a discharge.
+As previously stated, if your bankruptcy case is dismissed with prejudice it can mean that you can't file again for specified period of time or that when you do file again certain debts cannot be eliminated by a discharge.
 The bankruptcy code states that you shall not file another Chapter 7 or Chapter 13 debt consolidation within 180 days if your case was dismissed because you intentionally disobeyed orders of the court or that you ask that the court to have your case dismissed after a creditor filed a Motion for Relief from the Automatic Stay.
 Bankruptcy judges have great discretion when entering an order of dismissal.
 Usually the judge is trying to prevent bankruptcy fraud and abuse from occurring.
 For example, abuse of the bankruptcy system could be when a debtor files four or five failed bankruptcy cases over a period of 4to 5 years.
 The severity of how long a debtor may be barred from filing another bankruptcy depends upon the conduct of the debtor.

-Our Montgomery bankruptcy attorneys stress that our clients must follow all of the bankruptcy rules and procedures in order to successfully complete the Chapter 13 debt consolidation plan or Chapter 7 bankruptcy case.
-Basically if you fail to follow the rules of the Court, then a bankruptcy judge can dismiss your case and you will not receive the necessary discharge of your debts.
+Our Montgomery, Selma and Central Alabama bankruptcy attorneys stress that our clients must follow all of the bankruptcy rules and procedures in order to successfully complete the Chapter 13 debt consolidation plan or Chapter 7 bankruptcy case.
+Basically, if you fail to follow the rules of the Court, then a bankruptcy judge can dismiss your case and you will not receive the necessary discharge of your debts.
 We have been very fortunate that with the thousands of clients that we have represented that only a handful have ever been dismissed with prejudice.
 Most of the clients only received a 180-day ban from filing another bankruptcy case; however, we have seen other cases that have been dismissed for the following reasons: first, the debtor attempted to hide assets or lied on his bankruptcy papers and committed perjury.
 This is considered bankruptcy fraud!
 Second, the debtor has filed numerous bankruptcy cases which were never completed, and the intention is to delay or hinder creditors from pursuing collection of debts.
 Third, the debtor willfully and intentionally disobeyed the Court's orders.

 When the bankruptcy court has dismissed your case with prejudice you generally simply have to wait until the time ban has passed.
 After the time has passed, as long as you file in good faith you simply refile your case and move forward.
-In some instances if you feel the judge dismissed your case in error then you may appeal the judge's decision to the federal district court.
-Generally this is a very expensive process and we have only seen this in Chapter 11 cases, but this is not to say that it could not occur in a Chapter 7 case or Chapter 13 case.
+In some instances, if you feel the judge dismissed your case in error then you may appeal the judge's decision to the federal district court.
+Generally, this is a very expensive process and we have only seen this in Chapter 11 cases, but this is not to say that it could not occur in a Chapter 7 case or Chapter 13 case.
 On appeal the debtor must prove that the bankruptcy judge committed some type of legal error in dismissing the case with prejudice.
-Regardless, it is very difficult to won the appeals.
+Regardless, it is very difficult to win the appeals.